theplanetbrief.com /eco/

 What to do with the old device

 Do not leave old electronics in drawers forever.
 If the device still works, consider resale, donation, trade-in or reuse within the household.
 If it does not work, use a recognised electrical recycling route.
-Remove personal data, sign out of accounts, wipe the device and remove memory cards or SIM cards before passing anything on.
+Remove personal data, sign out of accounts, wipe the device and remove memory cards or Subscriber Identity Module (SIM) cards before passing anything on.

 Refurbished electronics and sustainable gifts